SPLATPLAYS/Falling-Sand-Sim/README.md

 ### CPU Overclock

 The overclock system adjusts the SH7305 FLL (Frequency-Lock Loop) multiplier register (`FLLFRQ`) to scale all downstream clocks proportionally.
-No PLL, bus-divider, or BSC wait-state registers are modified, so SDRAM/ROM timing remains conservative and compatible across devices.
+For levels 0–4, no PLL, bus-divider, or BSC wait-state registers are modified, so SDRAM/ROM timing remains conservative and compatible across devices.
+Level 5 (TURBO+) is the exception: it sets `SELXM=1` to double the FLL reference clock and additionally updates `CS3WCR` to the Ptune4 alpha-F5 SDRAM timing preset to keep SDRAM stable at the doubled bus clock speed.

 The OS-default register values are snapshotted at startup (`oclock_init()`).
 Level 0 never writes to the hardware.
 On exit the hardware is left at the last applied level (restoring to default would require writing the register again, which is unnecessary given the OS resets clocks on app exit).